GalaxieNolla/flow-state/README.md

 ## House Tour ------------------------------
 The *visuals* tab has the key images, backgrounds, and button graphics that are used in this project, as well as the font style under 'styles.py'.
 The *'modules'* tab houses the different components.
-  a) *'arcane.py'* houses the functions creating the moving Arcane-inspired runes that appear under the two main buttons on the main landing page.
+- *'arcane.py'* houses the functions creating the moving Arcane-inspired runes that appear under the two main buttons on the main landing page.
-  b) *'custom_buttons.py'* has the code to create the buttons on the main landing page, wherein 'inactive' is a button's resting state, and 'active' is what the button changes to when a user hovers over the button.
+- *'custom_buttons.py'* has the code to create the buttons on the main landing page, wherein 'inactive' is a button's resting state, and 'active' is what the button changes to when a user hovers over the button.
-  c) *'leaderboard.py'* works with 'session_tracker.py' to create a ranked list of past sessions predicated on number of distractions, session length, and a points-based system.
+- *'leaderboard.py'* works with 'session_tracker.py' to create a ranked list of past sessions predicated on number of distractions, session length, and a points-based system.
 It also displays the current session with a refresh option.
-  d) *'nudge.py'* works with the 'monitor.py'; monitor locates and reads sites the user interacts with, and nudge sends a pop-up on the user's screen to nudge them into focusing.
+- *'nudge.py'* works with the 'monitor.py'; monitor locates and reads sites the user interacts with, and nudge sends a pop-up on the user's screen to nudge them into focusing.
-  e) *'task_module'* gives users an option to input tasks they have and sort priority levels (low, medium, high, personal) on the right of each task, to drag-and-drop tasks to change order, and to strikethrough (left-click on bullet) or delete tasks (right click task) upon completion.
+- *'task_module'* gives users an option to input tasks they have and sort priority levels (low, medium, high, personal) on the right of each task, to drag-and-drop tasks to change order, and to strikethrough (left-click on bullet) or delete tasks (right click task) upon completion.
-  f) *'timer_module.py'* allows users to select a session duration and number of rounds, which are followed by preset breaks between rounds.
+- *'timer_module.py'* allows users to select a session duration and number of rounds, which are followed by preset breaks between rounds.
 There is a progress bar at the top which tracks progress throughout all rounds for the given session.
 The monkey bomb graphic is Jinx-inspired!
-  g) *'app.py'* is the main page :3
+- *'app.py'* is the main page :3

 ## Setup -----------------------------------
 Install fonts before running: open all files in `visuals/fonts/` and click Install Font.
 Cinzel is the main font employed.